Strobesstrobes

 • It pins certificates, so even captured traffic is encrypted to a cert you do not control.

 The first three need forced redirection at the network layer.
-The last needs a pinning bypass, covered later.
-The two problems are independent and you often have to solve both.
+The last needs a pinning bypass.
+The two are independent, and on a stubborn app you usually solve both.

 Proxy-aware vs proxy-unaware interception path